CraneSoftwrights/Crane-txt2xml/AUTHORING.md

-# Crane-txt2xml Author's Guide
+# Crane-txt2xml Syntax Guide for Authoring or LLM Egress

-This guide describes how to write structured text that the Crane-txt2xml environment converts into XML.
+This guide describes how to write or emit structured text that the Crane-txt2xml environment converts into XML.
 It covers the text syntax universal to all vocabulary environments built with Crane-txt2xml.

-This guide does **not** cover which elements and attributes are available in your particular vocabulary, how they nest, or which are required, repeatable, or optional.
+This guide does **not** cover which elements and attributes are available in your particular XML vocabulary, how they nest, or which are required, repeatable, or optional.
 That information comes from your vocabulary's own documentation, provided by whoever set up your environment.
 Moreover, there is no "raw" or "anonymous" mode of operation that is not governed by an explicit schema structure with named elements dictating the nesting of constructs.

-## What You Are Doing As An Author
+## What You Are Doing Creating This Syntax

+You are creating XML documents by authoring or emitting simple text following the Crane-txt2xml syntax conventions.

-You are creating XML syntax.
-Your organization needs XML documents — invoices, articles, data records — and you are providing the content using simple text following simple conventions.
-The Crane-txt2xml environment creates the XML syntax (angle brackets, closing tags, namespace declarations) so you do not have to type or see any of the angle brackets.
+Your organization needs XML documents — invoices, articles, data records — and providing the content using flat labeled text following simple conventions to be converted into structured output.
+The Crane-txt2xml environment creates the XML syntax (angle brackets, closing tags, namespace declarations) so you do not have to type or see or pay the LLM token overhead for any of the angle brackets.

 ![Authoring in Crane-txt2xml environments](images/authoring.png)

 Your text consists of **labels for elements**, **labels for attributes**, and **content for both**.
 The environment knows the structural rules of your XML vocabulary and uses them to produce correctly nested XML from your text.

-If you need to round-trip an existing XML document using this syntax for editing purposes, each environment has the equivalent of the `Crane-xml2txt.xsl` stylesheet.
+If you need to round-trip an existing XML document using this syntax for editing purposes, each environment has the equivalent of the `Crane-xml2txt.xsl` stylesheet to output structured content using simple text labels following the Crane-txt2xml syntax.
+See the end of these instructions for more details regarding going from XML to text.

 ## Example Vocabulary